 In a runabout, the seat cushions take a beating.
 They don’t just get sat on; they are stepped on, kneeled on and stressed due to the sun.
 We are ready to recover the seat bottoms for the fourth time.
 The backs are still OK.
 The bottoms get far more UV damage due to orientation.
 This shows up as hardening and cracking.
 The first to deteriorate are the seams on top.
 We had originally chosen a raised front edge and resulting seam.
 This was the first part to crack and tear.
 Next time, the seat bottom cushions will be smooth on top.
 Also, choose a light color.
 Just like the boat cover, dark seats get hot in the sun.
 Ours were originally maroon.

-It was hard to find good data on what prop to use.
+It was hard to find good data on what prop to use on my home-built runabout.
 I used the Michigan wheel prop calculator, which emphasizes a fully loaded boat, and this suggested a 3-blade 13x14P prop.
 This would easily let the engine over-rev if we were not careful, even with eight people in the boat.
 We then went to a 4-blade OJ 14x16P which was re-pitched to 17P with cup.
-This one almost keeps the RPMs in check at wide open throttle.
+This one almost keeps the RPMs in check at wide-open throttle.
 We need a new prop because the old one has been repaired too many times due to damage from rocks in the channel where we keep the boat.

 Remember that one of the major advantages of wood epoxy composite construction is that it is very light.
 Our boat is ~2000 lbs. all loaded up–minus passengers.
 The engine is rated at 325HP and we have a 1.23:1 reduction in the transmission.
 This is the same powertrain you will find in a fiberglass competition ski or wakeboard boat that weighs 1000-2000 lbs more.
 Even with the steeper prop, the hole shot is great.
 You can never just whack open the throttle or you will yank the handle out of the hands of a skier (even good slalom skiers who ask for a quick start).
 We have also done water skiing starts three people deep with no problem aside from “ski line macramé.”